Kimserey/BlogArchive/20161019_dp_dpi_px_android.md

 The higher the better but __a second aspect equally important has too be taken in consideration - the screen dimension__.

-Two devices with the same resolution but different screen size will not have the same display.
+Two devices with the same resolution but different screen sizes will not have the same display.
-For a similar resolution, the bigger the screen, the bigger the pixel size will be - it would be as if we stretch the screen which makes each pixel look bigger.
+For a similar resolution, the bigger the screen, the bigger the pixel size will be - it would be as if we stretch the screen which makes each pixels look bigger.

-To take the screen dimension into account, another measure was created - DPI or PPI - pixel per inch.
+To take the screen dimension into account, another measure was created - DPI or PPI - density per pixel also called pixel per inch.

 ## 2. DPI / PPI - pixels per inch

-DPI and PPI represents the same thing except DPI can be confused with printers DPI so let's talk about PPI - Pixel per inch.
+DPI and PPI represent the same thing except - pixel per inch.
 This unit helps to measure the size of a pixel.
 It is an indicative of how many pixels can be found in one inch.

 So the higher the density, the more pixels can be pushed into one inch.

+__How does density affect the display?__

-This means that if we were to construct elements using pixels (__px__) as unit of measure, the elements will appear smaller on high density devices - because many pixels are available per inch - and larger on low density devices - because not a lot of pixels are available per inch.
+If we were to construct elements using pixels (__px__) as unit of measure, the elements will appear smaller on high density devices - because many pixels are available per inch - and larger on low density devices - because not a lot of pixels are available per inch.

 But if we had to cater for that in the code of the Android app, it would be a nightmare so that's where __DP__ - density-independent pixel - came from.